odinuv/web/en/apv/course/technical-support.md

 (`composer require swiftmailer/swiftmailer`).

 ### Adminer
 [Adminer](https://www.adminer.org) is a general database tool used in this book.
 Adminer handles different types of database engines.
 It is also a PHP application itself -- you download a single PHP script (do not download Adminer editor).
-Alternatives are [phpMyAdmin](https://www.phpmyadmin.net/) for MySQL database and [phpPgAdmin](http://phppgadmin.sourceforge.net/) for PostgreSQL.
+Alternatives are [phpMyAdmin](https://www.phpmyadmin.net/) for MySQL/MariaDB databases and [phpPgAdmin](http://phppgadmin.sourceforge.net/) for PostgreSQL.
+Adminer is more versatile but it has less functions than specific tools.

+{: .note}
+There are also specific applications like [MySQL Workbench]() or [PgAdmin]() for database management which are not web-based.

 ### PHP frameworks
 I would have to write many books to describe PHP frameworks one by one.
 It is even impossible as I do not know